-Income Payments The Contract offers three income payment plans:
+Income Payments The Contract offers three income payment plans;

-- life income with guaranteed payments; - a joint and survivor life income with guaranteed payments; or - guaranteed payments for a specified period (5 to 30 years)
+- Life income with or without guaranteed payment period; - · Joint and survivor life income with or without guaranteed number of payments; or - Guaranteed payment period (5 to 50 years)

-Death Benefits If you die or if the Contract Owner is not a natural person and the Annuitant dies before the Payout Start Date, we will pay death benefits as described in the Contract.
+Death Proceeds If you or the Annuitant (if the contract Owner is a non-living person) dies before the Payout Start Date, we will pay death benefits as described in the Contract.

-Withdrawals You may withdraw some or all of your Contract Value ("Contract Value") at anytime prior to the Payout Start Date.
-In general, you must withdraw at least \$50 at a time.
-If you withdraw Contract Value from a Guarantee Period before its maturity, a withdrawal charge, and a Market Value Adjustment may apply.
-Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
+Withdrawals You may withdraw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
+A withdrawal charge and/or a Market Value Adjustment may apply.
+For federal income tax purposes, distributions or withdrawals taken prior to the Payout Start Date are generally considered to come from the earnings in the Contract first.
 If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
 Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.